 – She’s an accountant

-– She’s married with two kids
+– She’s married with 2 kids

 – She’s looking to buy luxury-looking jewelry at affordable prices

-Now, as you’re creating your store logo (and writing product descriptions, uploading images of your products, etc.), you can picture Diamond Diana and help to ensure that your Etsy store and logo will appeal to her.
+Now, as you’re creating your store logo (and writing product descriptions, uploading images of your products, etc.), you can picture Diana and help to ensure that your logo will appeal to her.

-The way your logo looks speaks volumes about your personality and your store.
+The way your logo looks speaks volumes about your brand personality and your store.
 Your logo needs to convey the message that your store is professional and worth your audience’s attention.
-More than anything, people want to connect with art on a personal level.
+More than anything, people want to connect with brands on a personal level.
 The more they feel that connection to your brand, the more likely they will be to buy from you (as opposed to the other millions of sellers out there).